 What is the Easy Way to Brew Puer Tea?

 For newcomers to the tea world, discovering the best way to brew puer tea can be a challenge.
 Especially when new tea drinkers often lack all of the equipment they see in tutorial articles and videos.
 However, even for regular tea drinkers, Puer tea brewing methods are often portrayed in an overly complicated light.
 With all manner of insider jargon, it is easy to feel lost in a sea of complicated terms and references.
 Did any of these tutorials consider maybe you don't own a gaiwan?
 Or maybe don't know what a gaiwan is?
 Can't anyone make this simple?!
 This article will cut through the complication and lay out an easy to use puer brewing method that requires only three basic household items (and your tea).
-What you will need:
+What you will need:- A teapot or other brewing vessel, such as a gaiwan [lidded bowl]

 How to Brew Puer Tea